Business Relocation & Expansion

-The University of Houston has two campuses in Fort Bend County, offering more than 20 degreed programs to meet the needs of working students.
-The University of Houston- Sugar Land is a tier one university campus.
-The University of Houston System- Cinco Ranch has recently been approved to build a new, larger campus off Interstate 10 and the Grand Parkway.
+The University of Houston has two campuses in Fort Bend County, offering more than 20 degree programs to meet the needs of working students.
+The University of Houston Sugar Land is a tier one university campus, and is completing the new building for the University of Houston College of Technology in Sugar Land.
+The University of Houston Victoria in Katy has recently expanded into a new, larger campus off Interstate 10 and the Grand Parkway.

 Workforce Solutions (Texas Workforce Commission)